 Easy Homemade Fig Jam

-I picked approximately 5 pounds of figs, and my recipe yields about 5 pints of jars.
-It can vary depending on the added liquid and pectin.
+I picked about 5 pounds of figs, and my recipe yields about 5 pints.
+It can vary depending on the liquid and pectin added.
 The next picking I didn’t weigh, but we got six and a half quart jars.
 This recipe is so easy that you can process the figs and can them with minimal clean-up.

 What You Will Need?